 - The Animal Shelter, which can house over 50 dogs and 40 cats, provides medical and behavioral assessments, provides programs and services for all animals prior to adoption and works in partnership with many other regional animal welfare organizations.
 The shelter also functions as the City of Durango and La Plata County impound facility.

-- The Medical Services Department, which includes an on-staff veterinarian, provides low-cost spay/neuter, vaccination and dental clinics to the public, as well as all medical and surgical services to the animals entrusted to our care.
+- The Medical Services Department, which includes an on-staff veterinarian, provides low-cost spay/neuter, vaccination and microchipping to the public, as well as all medical and surgical services to the animals entrusted to our care.

 - The Thrift Store, a resale outlet, functions as a primary revenue stream for the organization.